 - Post emergency phone numbers.

-- Investigate and keep a record of incidents.
+- Investigate and keep a record of incidents, including who was involved, dates, and circumstances.

 If you are commenting using a Facebook account, your profile information may be displayed with your comment depending your privacy settings.
 By leaving the 'Post to Facebook' box selected, your comment will be published to your Facebook profile in addition to the space below.